CiscoDevNet/cisco-nso-interactive-quick-start/README.md

 ## FAQ

 - What NSO install type is using?
   - NSO local install.
-But system install is in the pipeline.
+But System install is in the pipeline.
+- What NEDs come with the container?
+  - Example NEDs.
+These should be considered as examples.
+Any NEDs present in the container is only in order to run the simulated networks.
+Do not use these for real devices.
+    ```bash
+    developer:~ > ls -1 ~/nso-6.1.2.1/packages/neds
+    a10-acos-cli-3.0
+    alu-sr-cli-3.4
+    cisco-asa-cli-6.6
+    cisco-ios-cli-3.0
+    cisco-ios-cli-3.8
+    cisco-iosxr-cli-3.0
+    cisco-iosxr-cli-3.5
+    cisco-nx-cli-3.0
+    dell-ftos-cli-3.0
+    juniper-junos-nc-3.0
+    developer:~ > ls -1 ~/nso-6.1.2.1/packages/neds | wc -l
+    10
+    developer:~ >
+    ```
 - My code is approved but I don't see it?
   - Expand the `/home/developer/src` in the workspace
   - or do `ls -l /home/developer/src`